-The SSD DA seeks approval for the detailed design and construction of the North Site Over Station Development (OSD), located above and integrated with Metro Martin Place station (part of the NSW Government's approved Sydney Metro project).
-The northern entrance to Metro Martin Place station will front Hunter Street, Elizabeth Street and Castlereagh Street, with the North Site OSD situated above.
+The SSD DA seeks approval for the detailed design and construction of the South Site Over Station Development (OSD), located above and integrated with Metro Martin Place station (part of the NSW Government's approved Sydney Metro project).
+The southern entrance to Metro Martin Place station and the South Site OSD above are located at 39-49 Martin Place.

+This application follows:

-This application follows the approval granted by the Minister for a Concept Proposal (otherwise known as a Stage 1 SSD DA) for two OSD commercial towers above the northern and southern entrances of Metro Martin Place station (SSD 17_8351).
-The approved Concept Proposal establishes building envelopes, land uses, Gross Floor Areas (GFA) and Design Guidelines with which the detailed design (otherwise known as a Stage 2 SSD DA) must be consistent.
+- Approval granted by the Minister for a Concept Proposal (otherwise known as a Stage 1 SSDA) for two OSD commercial towers above the northern (North Site) and southern (South Site) entrances of Metro Martin Place station (SSD 17\8351).
+The approved Concept Proposal establishes building envelopes, land uses, Gross Floor Areas (GFA) and Design Guidelines with which the detailed design (otherwise known as a Stage 2 SSDA) must be consistent. - Gazettal of site specific amendments to the Sydney Local Environmental Plan (LEP) 2012 (Planning Proposal reference: PP\2017\SYDNE\007\00) permitting greater building height (over a portion of the South Site) and additional floor space (over both the North and South Sites).